openstack-infra/zuul/doc/source/admin/components.rst

 Web Server
 ----------

+..
+TODO: Turn REST API into a link to swagger docs when we grow them

-The Zuul web server currently acts as a websocket interface to live log streaming.
-Eventually, it will serve as the single process handling all HTTP interactions with Zuul.
+The Zuul web server serves as the single process handling all HTTP interactions with Zuul.
+This includes the websocket interface for live log streaming, the REST API and the html/javascript dashboard.
+All three are served as a holistic web application.
+For information on additional supported deployment schemes, see :ref:`web-deployment-options`.

 Web servers need to be able to connect to the Gearman server (usually the scheduler host).
 If the SQL reporter is used, they need to be